 E. Confidentiality: Many Town employees have access to confidential information pertaining to persons or property in the town.
 Employees must not use this privileged information to their private advantage or to provide friends or acquaintances with private advantages.
-Each employee is charged with the responsibility of releasing only information which is required under the "Right to Know" law, I MRSA Sections 401-410 ("FOAA").
+Each employee is charged with the responsibility of releasing only information which is required under the "Right to Know" law, 1 MRSA Sections 401-410 ("FOAA").
 Only Town-designated public access officer(s) are authorized to and charged with the responsibility of releasing information pursuant to under the scope of FOAA.
 Any FOAA request must be transmitted to and handled by a designated public access officer.

-ARTICLE VI - WORKWEEK - OVERTIME
+ARTICLE VII - WORKWEEK - OVERTIME

 - A. The regular workweek for payroll purposes begins on Monday and ends on Sunday.
 The hours of work (starting times, quitting times, lunch times and overtime) will be established within each department subject to the Town Manager's approval.
-The hours of work may be changed by mutual agreement of the Department Supervisor and Department's staff, subject to the Town Manager's approval. - B. Work hours for all employees will be scheduled by the employee's immediate supervisor. - Payroll Policy All employees will be responsible for submitting a weekly electronic time sheet, which must be approved by their department managers.
-The electronic time sheets of the department heads will be approved by the Town Manager.
+The hours of work may be changed by mutual agreement of the Department Supervisor and Department's staff, subject to the Town Manager's approval. - B. Work hours for all employees will be scheduled by the employee's immediate supervisor. - Payroll Policy All employees will be responsible for submitting a biweekly electronic time sheet, which must be approved by their department managers.
+The electronic time sheets of the department heads will be approved by the Town Manager or his/her designee.
+This policy does not apply to Public Works, and seasonal employees, who are required to provide signed timesheets on the Town's standard timesheet form.
 Repeated failure of any employee to submit time sheets could result in disciplinary action.